 He has research interests in empirical corporate finance, in particular corporate governance and entrepreneurship.
-Ruediger Fahlenbrach has published in the leading academic journals in finance, including the Journal of Finance, the Journal of Financial Economics, the Review of Financial Studies and the Journal of Financial and Quantitative Analysis.
+Ruediger Fahlenbrach has published in the leading academic journals in finance, including the Journal of Finance, the Journal of Financial Economics, the Review of Financial Studies and the Review of Finance.

 His research has been reported in many large-circulation newspapers such as The New York Times, The Wall Street Journal, The Economist, Le Temps, NZZ, Handelsblatt, Forbes Magazine, USA Today, and Fortune Magazine.

 Ruediger has been honored with more than a dozen teaching awards.
 He regularly teaches executive education classes.

 Fahlenbrach, Rüdiger, Robert Prilmeier, and René M. Stulz, 2018, Why Does Fast Loan Growth Predict Poor Performance for Banks?, Review of Financial Studies 31, 1014-1063.

 Fahlenbrach, Rüdiger, Angie Low, and René M. Stulz, 2017, Do Independent Director Departures Predict Future Bad Events?, Review of Financial Studies 30, 2313-2358.